 Google My Business is just one example of a search engine directory.
 Bing also has a business directory and it’s worthwhile to claim your spot there as well.

 You also want to submit your website to as many directories as you can – as long as they are relevant to what you do.
 Local directories are listing sites and social communities that specialize in indexing small businesses.
-Yelp, Foursquare and TripAdvisor are among the most famous of these sites, but there are many more.
+Yelp, Foursquare and TripAdvisor are among the most famous of these sites, but there are much more.
 (Check out all the places you need to be listed online.)

 People looking for places to eat, shop and sleep often refer to these sites to see what the communities have to say.
 But perhaps more importantly, Google search holds many of these sites in high regard.
 When you’re listed on good local directory websites, your business will probably receive a dramatic boost in search rankings.
 To help you get listed, be sure to check out the Site Booster app.
 It will do a lot of the legwork for you!